Ian Happ Player Props: Cubs vs. Dodgers

 Ian Happ At The Plate

-- Happ has eight doubles, two home runs and 12 walks while hitting .323.
+- Happ is batting .304 with eight doubles, two home runs and 12 walks.

-- He ranks 20th in batting average, 12th in on base percentage, and 34th in slugging among qualifying hitters in MLB play.
+- Among qualified hitters in MLB play, he ranks 33rd in batting average, 23rd in on-base percentage, and 41st in slugging.

-- Happ is batting .273 during his last outings and is riding a four-game hitting streak.

-- He has homered in two of 17 games played this season, and in 2.6% of his plate appearances.
+- In 18 games played this season, he has hit a homer in two of them.

-- Happ has had at least one RBI in 41.2% of his games this season (seven of 17), with two or more RBI three times (17.6%).
-He has also accounted for three or more of his team's runs in three contests.
+- Happ has had an RBI in seven games this year (38.9%), including three multi-RBI outings (16.7%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.